JG3233/CyberPhyMorseCode/README.md

 Tests:
 - encoded (original): welcome to lab1!
-- zoomed: J@C0B AND B3N
+- inside zoomed: J@C0B AND B3N
-- unzoomed: h4ck3d
+- inside unzoomed: h4ck3d
-- dark: CSE569!
+- inside unzoomed dark: CSE569!
-- unzoomed outside: s3cr3t
+- outside unzoomed close: s3cr3t
-- zoomed outside: s3cr3t
+- outside zoomed far: s3cr3t
-- outside close zoomed: pr1v4t3
+- outside zoomed close: pr1v4t3
-- outside zoomed dark: I'm in
+- outside zoomed dark far: I'm in
 - outside zoomed dark close: I'm in

 Following the original video, we also tested using a video taken from across a room, zoomed in on the flashlight (zoomed).
 Next, we did the same without using the zoom feature on the smartphone (unzoomed).
 We also introduced other variations like turning off the lights inside (dark),taking the video from outside (outside), both on the sidewalk (close) and across the street.